 A well-built carbon frame dramatically reduces weight compared to metallic materials, while maintaining the strength and stiffness that high performance bicycles and their riders demand.
 This is where Trek’s pioneered and patented OCLV Carbon—an acronym for Optimum Compaction Low Void—process comes in.
 OCLV Carbon frames begin with the best material available.
 Trek has spent countless development hours perfecting the construction of a variety of weights and types of carbon (cloth, unidirectional, etc.).
 The OCLV process is best explained when broken down into two parts:

-In addition to sizeable reductions in weight, the largest advantage of carbon fiber frames over another material are the limitless shapes that the material can be molded into.
-Different shapes exhibit different strength, stiffness, and aerodynamic properties.
-Trek utilizes Finite Element Analysis, a comprehensive software simulation toolkit, to tell us exactly how different shapes will respond to different riders and riding surfaces.
-We utilize proven theories of fluid mechanics through Computational Fluid Dynamics in order to explore the aerodynamic properties of various designs.
-Our bikes are conceived with computer-generated designs, fluid-dynamically assessed and finite analyzed, and the resulting shapes appear seamlessly machine-made.
-At the end of the day, these complex scientific investigations are applied in a hands-on, ground-up process that combines multiple molds with a variety of carbon materials to result in a magnificently engineered and largely hand-built product.
+In addition to sizeable reductions in weight, the largest advantage of carbon fibre frames over another material are the limitless shapes that the material can be moulded into.
+Different shapes exhibit different strength, stiffness and aerodynamic properties.
+Trek utilises Finite Element Analysis, a comprehensive software simulation toolkit, to tell us exactly how different shapes will respond to different riders and riding surfaces.
+We utilise proven theories of fluid mechanics through Computational Fluid Dynamics in order to explore the aerodynamic properties of various designs.
+Our bikes are conceived with computer-generated designs, fluid-dynamically assessed and finite analysed, and the resulting shapes appear seamlessly machine-made.
+At the end of the day, these complex scientific investigations are applied in a hands-on, ground-up process that combines multiple moulds with a variety of carbon materials to result in a magnificently engineered and largely hand-built product.